Rodbert/writeups/Backdorctf16/lossless/lossless.md

 After cleaning flag i got image like this:
 ![solution.png](solution.png)

 Picture is size 49x7 and has black pixels on top, for me it looks like vertical written, binary encoded ascii letters.
-(First is capital because starts with 10, next are lower, also we can spot spaces 0100000)
+(First is capital because starts with ```10```, next are lower, also we can spot spaces ```0100000```)

 Let’s try that idea.
 In this point we could decrypt it by hand in like 5 min, but we are lazy, aren’t we?
-I turned our encrypted cleaned flag by 90 counter-clockwise and exported it as bmp encoded with 3 bytes.
+I turned our encrypted cleaned flag by 90 deegre counter-clockwise and exported it as bmp encoded with 3 bytes.
-Next we open this image in hex editor, copy image body, paste it to your favorite shell, replace all ‘00 00 00’ by ‘1‘ and ‘ff ff ff’ by ‘0’ and at the end remove spaces.
-After that if we want to use some built in magic functions that changes binary to ascii, we need to add leading zeros to every group of seven.
+Next we open this image in hex editor, copy image body, paste it to your favorite shell, replace all ```00 00 00``` with ```1```, ```ff ff ff``` with ```0``` and at the end remove spaces.
+After that, if we want to use some built in magic functions that changes binary to ascii, we need to add leading zeros to every group of seven.

 Handy implementation in python 2.7:
 ```python